WonbinKweon/BD_WWW2021/README.md

 Wonbin Kweon, SeongKu Kang, and Hwanjo Yu.
 2021.
 Bidirectional Distillation for Top-K Recommender System.
 In Proceedings of The Web Conference (WWW). \
 paper: https://doi.org/10.1145/3442381.3449878

-This is Pytorch implementation of BD.
+This is a Pytorch implementation of BD.

 Version: \
 pytorch 1.7.0 \